espressif/esp-idf/docs/en/api-guides/bootloader.rst

 .. only:: SOC_RTC_FAST_MEM_SUPPORTED

+    If an application needs to know if the factory reset has occurred, users can call the function :cpp:func:`bootloader_common_get_rtc_retain_mem_factory_reset_state`.

+    - If the status is read as true, the function will return the status, indicating that the factory reset has occurred.
+The function then resets the status to false for subsequent factory reset judgement.
+    - If the status is read as false, the function will return the status, indicating that the factory reset has not occurred, or the memory where this status is stored is invalid.

-    Sometimes an application needs to know if the Factory Reset has occurred.
-For this purpose, there is a function :cpp:func:`bootloader_common_get_rtc_retain_mem_factory_reset_state`, which returns its status, after reading the status is reset to false.
-This feature reserves some RTC FAST memory (the same size as the :ref:`CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP` feature).
+    Note that this feature reserves some RTC FAST memory (the same size as the :ref:`CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP` feature).

 .. only:: not SOC_RTC_FAST_MEM_SUPPORTED

-    Sometimes an application needs to know if the Factory Reset has occurred.
+    Sometimes an application needs to know if the factory reset has occurred.
 The {IDF_TARGET_NAME} chip does not have RTC FAST memory, so there is no API to detect it.
-Instead, there is a workaround: you need an NVS partition that will be erased by bootloader while Factory Reset (add this partition to :ref:`CONFIG_BOOTLOADER_DATA_FACTORY_RESET`).
+Instead, there is a workaround: you need an NVS partition that will be erased by the bootloader if factory reset occurs (add this partition to :ref:`CONFIG_BOOTLOADER_DATA_FACTORY_RESET`).
 In this NVS partition, create a "factory_reset_state" token that will be increased in the application.
 If the "factory_reset_state" is 0 then the factory reset has occurred.

 .. _bootloader_boot_from_test_firmware: